 Writer/photographer Bryan Schwartz, photographer Sandy Carter and journalist Jay Sand have visited dozens of the most isolated Jewish communities in the world in recent years.
 Their unique photographs and interviews document populations that remain on the geographic and cultural fringes of the Jewish Diaspora.
 From the Benei Menashe tribes in the hills of northeastern India to the Abayudaya of Mbale, Uganda, from the Inca Jews of the Peruvian Andes to the Jewish community of Rusape, Zimbabwe (with its own Jewish gospel choir), each of these communities maintains its traditions apart from the mainstream Jewish community, struggling to preserve Jewish practice, rituals and culture amidst often harsh surroundings.

-In their upcoming book, Scattered Among the Nations, Schwartz, Carter and Sand will introduce readers to the diverse faces and places that comprise the hidden Jewish world at the dawn of the new millennium.
-With sixteen chapters profiling different communities, and hundreds of large, color photographs and never-before told stories, the book will make readers will feel that, like the artists themselves, they have become intimate friends with Jews in places they never dreamed existed.
+In their acclaimed book, Scattered Among the Nations, Schwartz, Carter and Sand introduce readers to the diverse faces and places that comprise the hidden Jewish world at the dawn of the new millennium.
+With sixteen chapters profiling different communities, and hundreds of large, color photographs and never-before told stories, the book makes readers feel that, like the artists themselves, they have become intimate friends with Jews in places they never dreamed existed.

 Use the form below to get involved and support the mission of Scattered Among the Nations.